24.3 Data Transformation and Synchronization

 Migrate Data from the Identity Vault

-Using the Export tab, you can select containers or objects you want to migrate from the Identity Vault to an application.
+Using the Export tab, you can select containers or objects to migrate from the Identity Vault to an application.
 When you migrate an object, the Metadirectory engine applies all Matching, Create, and Placement policies, as well as the Subscriber filter, to the object.

 To migrate objects or containers from the Identity Vault to another application, click the icon.
-Browse to and select the object you want to migrate, then click OK to add the object to the migration list.
+Browse and select the object you want to migrate, then click OK to add the object to the migration list.
 To remove objects from the migration list, click the icon.

 Synchronize Objects